idptools/dodo/docs/guide.md

 changelog.
 :::

-### Backbone reconstruction (`--backbone`)
+### Backbone reconstruction (`--backbone` / `--no-backbone`)

-DODO places alpha carbons. `--backbone` additionally infers **N, C and O** for the regions it rebuilt, from the alpha carbons alone.
-It is **opt-in** while it earns confidence; every bond it writes inside a rebuilt region is exact; the limits are at the seams and in a handful of marginal steric contacts, both described below.
+DODO places alpha carbons, and then — **by default** — infers **N, C and O** for the regions it rebuilt, from those alpha carbons alone.
+Pass `--no-backbone` (or `backbone=False`) for alpha-carbon-only output.
+Every bond it writes inside a rebuilt region is exact; the limits are at the seams and in a handful of marginal steric contacts, both described below.

 The idea is that a CA-only trace is far more informative than it looks.
 Four consecutive alpha carbons define a pseudo-dihedral, and that angle largely determines where the intervening peptide